Bearing Calculator

 ⚠️ Catastrophic Unit Conversion Failures

 During refueling in Montreal, ground crew calculated fuel load in pounds, but the aircraft's new metric system expected kilograms.
 They loaded 22,300 pounds of fuel instead of 22,300 kg (half the required amount).
 The Boeing 767 ran out of fuel at 41,000 feet over Manitoba.
 Miraculously, the pilots glided 150 km to a dead-stick landing at a former air force base.
-Investigation revealed: 1 kg ≠ 1 pound.
-1 kg = 2.20462 pounds.
+NTSB investigation revealed: 1 kg ≠ 1 pound.
+1 kg = 2.20462 pounds according to SI standards.

 Pilots programmed flight management computer with distance to destination in statute miles, but the FMC was set to nautical miles.
 The aircraft calculated insufficient fuel, and crashed short of runway in China, killing 3 crew members.
 215 miles ≠ 215 nautical miles.
 215 statute miles = 187 nautical miles—a 13% error.